chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     properly, check your operating system's options regarding TCP keepalive for more information.
 Defaults to
     **false**.

-* *clientTcpKeepAlive* :
-    (Java system property: **zookeeper.clientTcpKeepAlive**)
-    **New in 3.6.1:**
-    Setting this to true sets the TCP keepAlive flag on the client sockets.
-Some broken network infrastructure may lose the FIN packet that is sent from closing client.
-These never closed client sockets cause OS resource leak.
-Enabling this option terminates these zombie sockets by idle check.
-    Enabling this option relies on OS level settings to work properly, check your operating system's options regarding TCP keepalive for more information.
-Defaults to **false**.
-Please note the distinction between it and **tcpKeepAlive**.
-It is applied for the client sockets while **tcpKeepAlive** is for the sockets used by quorum members.
-Currently this option is only available when default `NIOServerCnxnFactory` is used.

 * *electionPortBindRetry* :
     (Java system property only: **zookeeper.electionPortBindRetry**)
     Property set max retry count when Zookeeper server fails to bind leader election port.
 Such errors can be temporary and recoverable, such as DNS issue described in [ZOOKEEPER-3320](https://issues.apache.org/jira/projects/ZOOKEEPER/issues/ZOOKEEPER-3320), or non-retryable, such as port already in use.
     In case of transient errors, this property can improve availability of Zookeeper server and help it to self recover.
     Default value 3.
 In container environment, especially in Kubernetes, this value should be increased or set to 0(infinite retry) to overcome issues related to DNS name resolving.

 * *observer.reconnectDelayMs* :
     (Java system property: **zookeeper.observer.reconnectDelayMs**)